 Fed survey: Banks ease lending standards as loan demand returns

-The Federal Reserve's first-quarter senior loan officer opinion survey (SLOOS) revealed that banks have eased lending standards in several areas following a year-long trend of tightening due to the coronavirus pandemic.
+The Federal Reserve's second-quarter senior loan officer opinion survey (SLOOS) revealed that banks have eased lending standards in several areas following a year-long trend of tightening due to the coronavirus pandemic.

 Here's a look at some key findings from the first-quarter survey: